jalagar/animated-art-engine/README.md

 **FAQ**

 Q: Why did you decide to use Python for step 1 and step 3?

 A: I found that Python [PIL](https://pillow.readthedocs.io/en/stable/) works better and faster than JS libraries, and the code is simpler for me.
 My philosphy is pick the right tool for the right job.
 If someone finds a better library for this specific job, then let me know!

 Q: Why didn't you use Python for step 2?

-A: The NFT dev community which writes the complicated logic for generative art mainly writes in javascript.
+A: The NFT dev community which writes the complicated logic for generative art mainly codes in javascript.
 I want to make it easy to update my code and incorporate the best features of other repos as easily as possible, and porting everything to Python would be a pain.
+You can imagine step 1 and step 3 are just helper tools in Python, and step 2 is where most of the business logic comes from.

 Be sure to follow me for more updates on this project: